nibble-club/nibble/backend/README.md

 Next, you'll probably want to switch to a useful role in the console.
 Click this link to [assume your developer role in `nibble-development`](https://signin.aws.amazon.com/switchrole?roleName=job-function/development/developer&account=nibble-development) in the console.

-Next, source the pertinent file in the `backend/local-dev-env` directory (probably `dev.env`).
+Next, source the pertinent file in the `local-dev-env` directory (probably `dev.env`).
 You'll need to do this each time you have a new shell.

 Now you need to make an RSA key to access the EC2 instance, useful for debugging.
 Run the following command: